555. Song—O wert thou in the cauld blast

 Email Poem |

-Analysis and Comments on 555.
+Comments, Analysis, and Meaning on 555.
 Song—O wert thou in the cauld blast

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 555.
 Song—O wert thou in the cauld blast here.